-Administrative rules and procedures governing the purchasing system, either by resolution or administrative procedures and regulation, shall provide procedures that require every department to annually submit requests and estimates for materials, supplies, equipment and services to the designated Purchasing Manager in a prescribed requisition process.
+City Council shall approve all Purchases with an estimated amount per Purchase Matter and contractor/vendor greater than \$75,000.
+Administrative rules and procedures governing the purchasing system, either by resolution or administrative procedures and regulation, shall provide procedures that require every department to annually submit requests and estimates for materials, supplies, equipment and services to the designated Purchasing-Manager in a prescribed requisition process.

-Section 2605.
-Purchase Orders and Contracts.
+2605 Requisitions Purchase Orders and Contracts.

+Administrative rules and procedures governing the Purchasing System, either by resolution or administrative procedures and regulation, shall provide procedures that require every department to submit requests and estimates for all Purchases and amendments to Purchases and contracts to the designated Purchasing Manager in a prescribed requisition process.
-(a) Purchase Orders.
-Every expenditure of public funds made pursuant to this Chapter, irrespective of the source, by the City shall require a purchase order, where the original template form of the purchase order shall be approved by the City Attorney; however, the following expenditures may not require a purchase order:

-(1) Individual purchases of materials, supplies, and equipment from one vendor of less than \$1,000, in the aggregate, during a fiscal year.

-(2) Individual purchases made pursuant to Section 2611(i)(11) through 2611(i)(18).

-(3) Notwithstanding the forgoing, the Purchasing Manager, in his or her sole discretion, may require the use of a purchase order.

-(b) Written Contracts.
-The following shall govern the use of written contracts:

-(1) For purchases of any personal property, including materials, supplies and equipment:

-(i) If the estimated value of an individual purchase is less than \$25,000 over a fiscal year or is a purchase made under Section 2611 (i)(6), (i)(8), (i)(12), (i)(13), (i)(14), and (i)(17), then a separate written contract may not be required.
-However, the Purchasing Manager shall have the sole discretion to require the use of a separate written contract, in a form approved by the City Attorney, in addition to the purchase order requirement under Section 2605(a).
+- (a) Purchase Orders.
+Every expenditure of public funds made pursuant to this Chapter, irrespective of the source, by the City shall require a purchase order, where the original template form of the purchase order shall be approved by the City Attorney; however, the following expenditures may not require a purchase order: - (1) Individual purchases of materials, supplies, and equipment from one (1) vendor of less-than \$1,000, in the aggregate, during a fiscal year. - (2) Individual purchases made pursuant to CMC 2611(i)(11) through (18). - (3) Notwithstanding the foregoing, the Purchasing Manager, in his or her sole discretion, may require the use of a purchase order. - (b) Written Contracts.
+The following shall govern the use of written contracts: - (1) For purchases of any personal property, including materials, supplies and equipment: - (i) If the estimated value of an individual purchase is less than \$25,000 over a fiscal-year or is a purchase made under CMC 2611(i)(6), (8), (12), (13), (14), and (17), then a separate written contract may not be required.
+However, the Purchasing Manager shall have the sole discretion to require the use of a separate written contract, in a form approved by the City Attorney, in addition to the purchase order requirement undersubsection (a) of this Section. - (ii) If the estimated value of an individual purchase is \$25,000 or greater over a fiscal year, then a separate written contract, in a form approved by the City Attorney, shall be required in addition to the purchase order requirement under subsection (a) of this Section.
+However, the Purchasing Manager has the sole discretion to waive this requirement. - (2) For purchases of any services: - (i) If the estimated cost of a service is less than \$5,000 over a fiscal year, then a separate written contract may not be required. - (ii) If the estimated cost of a service is \$5,000 or greater over a fiscal year, then a separate written contract, in a form approved by the City Attorney, shall be required in addition to the purchase order requirement under subsection (a) of this Section.

-(ii) If the estimated value of an individual purchase is \$25,000 or greater over a fiscal year, then a separate written contract, in a form approved by the City Attorney, shall be required in addition to the purchase order requirement under Section 2605(a).
-However, the Purchasing Manager has the sole discretion to waive this requirement.
+(iii) Notwithstanding the foregoing, the Purchasing Manager, in his or her solediscretion, may require the use of a separate written contract, in a form approved by the City Attorney, in addition to the purchase order requirement under subsection (a) of this Section.

-(2) For purchases of any services:

-(i) If the estimated cost of a service is less than \$5,000 over a fiscal year, then a separate written contract may not be required.

-(ii) If the estimated cost of a service is \$5,000 or greater over a fiscal year, then a separate written contract, in a form approved by the City Attorney, shall be required in addition to the purchase order requirement under Section 2605(a).